-Line search - Click as many times as necessary to create a line that represents your linear project feature.
+- Line search - Click as many times as necessary to create a line that represents your linear project feature.
 Double click to complete.
-Examples include: roads, sewer lines, , pipelines, , transmission lines, etc.
+Examples include: roads, sidewalks, bike lanes, etc.

-Polygon search - Click as many times as necessary to create a closed polygon that represents the project feature.
+- Polygon search - Click as many times as necessary to create a closed polygon that represents the project feature.
 Double click to complete.
-Examples include: building footprints, vegetation cuts, sewer/wastewater lagoons, etc.
+Example: intersections.

-Circular search - Click on the map to automatically create a circle.
+- Circular search - Click on the map to automatically create a circle.
 To create a smaller circle similar to a point, zoom in as close as possible on the map before clicking.
 Alternatively, click and drag, then release to draw a circular project feature yourself.
-Examples include: wells, outfalls, culverts, etc.
+Example: roundabouts.